-Regardless of whether you submit a digital application from our centralized area or a paper application as a distance applicant, the required "follow-up visit" (described earlier) cannot be scheduled until your application is complete.
-Once steps 1-11 are complete, please allow 3 to 5 days for processing and then contact the Program Director via email (tmtackitt@actx.edu)to request scheduling the required "follow-up visit."
+The required "follow-up visit" (described earlier) cannot be scheduled until your application is complete.
+Once steps 1-10 are complete, please allow 3 to 5 days for processing and then contact the Program Director via email (tmtackitt@actx.edu) to request scheduling the required "follow-up visit."